chika-ghifttie/LITA-Data-Analysis-Project/README.md

 2. Data cleaning and formatting,
 3. Data Transformation: Converted data types as needed (e.g., dates, currencies) to facilitate analysis,
 4. Filtering: Removed any irrelevant or duplicate entries from the dataset to streamline analysis.

+## Exploratory Data Analysis (EDA)

+In this phase, I conducted exploratory data analysis to uncover insights and answer key questions regarding sales performance.
+The following techniques were utilized:
+- Pivot Tables: Used pivot tables in Excel to explore and summarize total sales by product, region, and month, facilitating the identification of trends and outliers.
+- Visualizations: Created visual representations (e.g., bar charts, line graphs) to visually interpret data and highlight significant findings.

+#### Key Questions Addressed:
+  -  What are the top-selling products?
+  -  How do sales vary by region?
+  -  What are the monthly sales trends?
+  -  Which days of the week see the highest sales?